top of page

 AFFORDABLE and INCLUSIVE NEIGHBORHOODS

-We have a regional housing crisis, and Palo Alto needs to do its part.
+We have a regional housing crisis, and Palo Alto needs more housing.

 George envisions a Palo Alto that more teachers, first-responders, young families, and seniors can afford to live in.
 This means prioritizing (1) housing at all income levels, (2) real neighborhood planning, and (3) tenant protections.